micfun123/Simplex_bot/TOS.md

 ## 9. Contact Information:

-- For questions or concerns regarding these Terms or the use of the Bot, please contact us at [Your Contact Information].
+- For questions or concerns regarding these Terms or the use of the Bot, please contact us at `Simplexbot@protonmail.com`.

 By using the Simplex Bot, you agree to these Terms.
 If you do not agree to these Terms, please refrain from using the Bot.